 We invite you to read the study.

-- Bartosz Kramek, Head of the Board of the Open Dialog Foundation
+- Bartosz Kramek, Head of the Board of the Open Dialogue Foundation

 - Kamil Wyszkowski, Poland’s CEO of UN Secretary-General Initiative Global Compact